nfasarakis/VenueApp/README.md

 The Venue App logs & shares near-real time data about how many people are at a given "Venue" while also notifying users about any offers available.
 That data is crowdsourced directly by all users of the app.

+Only the front-end of the app is included here in demo form.

 ## Setup

 1. Follow the instruction in [the getting started page of the docs](https://facebook.github.io/react-native/docs/getting-started) to install all needed dependencies and react-native command-line tools